Expression

 <constant type='gchararray'>Hello, world</constant>

 To create a closure expression, use the <closure> element.
-The type and function attributes specify what function to use for the closure, the content of the element contains the expressions for the parameters.
+The function attribute specifies what function to use for the closure, and the type attribute specifies its return type.
+The content of the element contains the expressions for the parameters.
 For instance:

 <closure type='gchararray' function='combine_args_somehow'>